Naturally Treat Heartburn and Acid Reflux

 Tips, Tricks and Warnings

-- 1Sexy, tight jeans may not be for you.The tightness of these kinds of clothes add pressure on the abdomen.Advertisement
+- 1The tightness of these kinds of clothes add pressure on the abdomen.Sexy, tight jeans may not be for you.Advertisement

-- 5Try sleeping on your left side.There are studies that reveal that sleeping on the right side or on your stomach can add pressure that may increase acid reflux.Advertisement
+- 5There are studies that reveal that sleeping on the right side or on your stomach can add pressure that may increase acid reflux.Try sleeping on your left side.Advertisement

 Categories : Physical Health